faithrts/ML-Intro/README.md

 # COMP-551

 In this class, we had 3 assignments each tackling a different Machine Learning model and dataset.
-Files with the .ipynb extension are our code; files with the .pdf extension are our reports.
+Files with the .ipynb extension are code; files with the .pdf extension are reports.

 ## Summary
 - Project 1: implementing K-Nearest Neighbour (KNN) and Decision Tree (DT) models for classifying health-related data (Hepatitis survival, signs of diabetic retinopathy)